ckb-next/ckb-next/docs/LINUX_INSTALLATION.md

 ### Automatic method

-"Automatic" method means you install a pre-made package by a package maintainer, thus trusting him and the repository this package comes from. *ckb-next* developers cannot guarantee their operability and integrity.
+"Automatic" method means you install a pre-made package by a package maintainer, thus trusting him and the repository this package comes from. *ckb-next* developers cannot guarantee the operability and integrity of these packages.
 If you encounter any issue with the packages below, contact the maintainer on the package's hosting website before opening an issue.
 However, the project is always ready to provide a relevant space for further discussions.
-Moreover, *if you would like to maintain a package for your platform, we are happy to accept it, use [this issue](https://github.com/mattanger/ckb-next/issues/5)* for communication.
+Moreover, *if you would like to maintain a package for your platform, we are happy to accept it, use [this issue](https://github.com/mattanger/ckb-next/issues/5) for communication*.

 * **Arch Linux** (maintained by [@makz27](https://github.com/makz27), [@light2yellow](https://github.com/light2yellow)):
 	* [`aur/ckb-next-git`](https://aur.archlinux.org/packages/ckb-next-git) - based on `master` branch